Sun Spots on skin, called solar lentigines, are due to sun exposure.

 What about tanning beds, will tanning beds give you sun spots?

 Can you outwit the process and avoid sun spots by tanning in a tanning bed with unnatural UV light instead of in the sun with natural UV light?

-No, tanning-bed UV rays will cause sun spots on skin too.
-In fact, tanning-bed ‘freckles’ as they are called, are often more numerous on the skin than the sunspot sun freckles from natural UV light.
-They also, in my opinion, have a really unnatural look, which means that when I do a skin exam I can usually tell if my patient has had tanning bed exposure.
-Think of the cause and effect this way,
+No, tanning-bed UV rays will cause sun spots on skin, too.
+In fact, tanning-bed “freckles” as they are called, are often more numerous on the skin than the sunspot sun freckles from natural UV light.
+In my opinion, they also have a really unnatural look.
+This means that when I do a skin exam, I can usually tell if my patient has had tanning-bed exposure.
+Think of the cause and effect this way:

 UV Ray exposure + Your Skin = Sun Spots!

 Almost everyone will eventually get sun spots on their skin from sun exposure.
 Some people start getting them earlier in life.
 These are usually people with really fair skin.
 If your skin is prone to developing sun spots, they can start showing up as early as your 20s, though most people start really noticing them in their 30s and 40s.